Famous Car Logos: Car Brand Logos, Names, and Meanings

 Hyundai Logo

-On the emblem is the pronounced letter “H” – an obvious hint to the brand “Hyundai”.
+The pronounced letter “H” is on the emblem – an obvious hint to the brand “Hyundai.”
 However, the symbolism here is much deeper.
 The silhouette of the letter “H” is thought out to the smallest detail and resembles two people located opposite each other and shaking hands.
-Around this symbolic handshake is an oval, the shape of which is far from arbitrary.
+Around this symbolic handshake is an oval, which is far from arbitrary.
 The Hyundai logo subtly conveys the brand’s values and aspirations, uniting them in an elegant and meaningful design.

 Ram Logo